 Transfer from PhD to MPhil

-- A recommendation from the confirmation panel must be made to the appropriate Faculty/Accredited Institution committee which is charged with responsibility for confirming PhD candidature.
+- A recommendation from the confirmation panel must be made to the appropriate Faculty/Accredited Institution committee which is charged with responsibility for confirming doctoral candidature.
 The recommendation should be supported by all members of the confirmation panel (see paragraph 79 for circumstances where a unanimous decision cannot be reached).
 Research students who have been successful in their confirmation should receive written feedback on the confirmation process highlighting, where appropriate, any potential areas of concern.
-If the recommendation is not to confirm PhD candidature, the research student must be given a written report giving a statement of the reasons, guidance regarding any ways in which s/he might reach the required standard, and offered the opportunity for a second (and final) confirmation panel.
+If the recommendation is not to confirm doctoral candidature, the research student must be given a written report giving a statement of the reasons, guidance regarding any ways in which s/he might reach the required standard, and offered the opportunity for a second (and final) confirmation panel, in line with the Procedures for Circumstances that may lead to Withdrawal or Termination.

-- The second panel may make one of three recommendations: to recommend that a student's PhD candidature is confirmed; to recommend that the student is transferred to an MPhil programme, or to recommend that the student's candidature is terminated.
+- The second panel may make one of three recommendations: to recommend that a research student's doctoral candidature is confirmed; to recommend that the research student is transferred to an MPhil programme, or to recommend that the research student's candidature is terminated.
 With regards to transfer of programme, the University will comply with its obligations under the relevant immigration legislation which may be updated from time to time.
-A student who is concerned about his/her entitlement to remain in the UK following a failure to progress should seek urgent advice from the Student Visa Guidance Service.
+A research student who is concerned about his/her entitlement to remain in the UK following a failure to progress should seek urgent advice from the Student Visa Guidance Service.

 - If a unanimous decision cannot be reached in either the first or second confirmation panel an additional assessor shall be appointed by the Director of the Faculty Graduate School/Chair of ERDC5 and provided by the Faculty Graduate School Office/Accredited Institution with a copy of the confirmation report and the separate reports of the two original assessors.
 The additional assessor shall be permitted to interview the research student before submitting a final report and recommendation to the Director of the Faculty Graduate School/Chair of ERDC5 who shall consider the independent reports of the original assessors and the report of the additional assessor before making a final decision.